trinodb/trino/docs/src/main/sphinx/connector/googlesheets.rst

 Configuration
 -------------

-Create ``etc/catalog/sheets.properties``
-to mount the Google Sheets connector as the ``sheets`` catalog, replacing the properties as appropriate:
+Create ``etc/catalog/example.properties`` to mount the Google Sheets connector as the ``example`` catalog, with the following contents:

 .. code-block:: text